The character of the total power operation: Introduction

 It is a pleasure to thank Charles Rezk and Tomer Schlank for their valuable input.
 Without some of their ideas this project would not have gotten off the ground.
 We would like to thank Nora Ganter, Justin Noel, and Chris Schommer-Pries for helpful conversations, and Drew Heard for useful comments on an earlier draft.
+The referee and Haynes Miller made many comments leading to an improvement of the exposition of the paper.
 We also thank the Max Planck Institute for Mathematics for its hospitality.